Can Stress Cause Hives? What to Know About Stress Rashes, and How to Treat One

 RELATED: What Is Stress?

-How can I treat a stress rash?
+How can I treat a stress rash or hives caused by stress?

 Luckily, Dr. Nazarian says stress rashes are completely transient, meaning, that they can go away on their own, usually within 24 hours (though you can probably expect future stress rashes if you start feeling extra stressed again).